fortify/gha-setup-fod-uploader/README.md

 # Setup Fortify on Demand Uploader

 Build secure software fast with [Fortify](https://www.microfocus.com/en-us/solutions/application-security).
 Fortify offers end-to-end application security solutions with the flexibility of testing on-premises and on-demand to scale and cover the entire software development lifecycle.
 With Fortify, find security issues early and fix at the speed of DevOps.
-This GitHub Action sets up the Fortify on Demand (FoD) Uploader to integrate Static Application Security Testing (SAST) into your GitHub workflows.
+This GitHub Action sets up the Fortify on Demand (FoD) Uploader - also referred to as the FoD Universal CI Tool - to integrate Static Application Security Testing (SAST) into your GitHub workflows.
 This action:
 * Downloads and caches the specified version of the Fortify on Demand Uploader JAR file
 * Adds the `FOD_UPLOAD_JAR` environment variable containing the full path to the Fortify on Demand Uploader JAR file